In this Zcoin review we will be taking a look at another interesting anonymity coin that has been rolling out developments recently.

 Those running Znodes are required to stake 1,000 ZCoins however, as a way to prove that they are highly invested in the ZCoin network.
 The stake is an incentive to keep the network running honestly and with consistent uptime.

 As of August 30, 2019, the rate of return for running a Znode is roughly 15.8% based on data from Masternodes.online.
 It estimates that a node will receive a reward every 17 days 7 hours 50 minutes.

 With the price of XZC currently at $5.82 monthly income for running a Znode is roughly $75.
 This is based on 4,990 active master nodes.
 If the number of master nodes increases the payout would decrease and vice versa.

 Coin Supply and Sustainability

-Because ZCoin was based on Bitcoin, there were 21 million coins originally meant to be created, however a bug in the code led to the creation of an additional 388,450 coins.
+Because ZCoin was based on Bitcoin, there were 21 million coins originally meant to be created, however, a bug in the code led to the creation of an additional 388,450 coins.
 That bug has been fixed and the maximum supply of ZCoin is now set at roughly 21.4 million.
-As of June 2018 the circulating supply of ZCoin is 5,008,246 XZC.
+As of August 2019, the circulating supply of ZCoin is 8,261,093 XZC.

-Like Bitcoin, ZCoin has a block reward time of 10 minutes, and currently there are 50 coins awarded per block.
-This award with halve roughly every 4 years until all of the ZCoins have been minted.
+Like Bitcoin, ZCoin began with a block reward time of 10 minutes, however, that was decreased to 5 minutes as of June 2018.
+Currently, there are 25 coins awarded per block.
+This award will halve roughly every 4 years until all of the ZCoins have been minted.
 Once all coins have been minted miners will continue to be rewarded through transaction fees.